MaxCaudle/Boulder_AI_CPW_study/README.md

 ## Repo guide

 There are 2 main directories, the tensorflow_things directory that makes a model and a web_app directory that runs the webapp.
-You'll need to put the tensorflow/models directory into each of these directories if you want to run this straight without changing anything.
+You'll need to put the tensorflow/models directory into the tensorflow_things directory if you want to run this straight without changing anything.
 There is a better code descrition in the web_app and tensorflow_things directories.
 ```
 - README.md
 - schedule.md